-- Log into the SFS Vendor Portal.

-- Click on the Grants Management tile.

-- Click on the Prequalification Application tile.
+- Log into the SFS Vendor Portal. - Click on the Grants Management tile. - Click on the Prequalification Application tile.
 The Prequalification Welcome Page is displayed.
-Review the instructions and basic information provided onscreen.

-Note - If either of the above referenced tiles are not viewable, you may be experiencing a role issue.
-Contact your organization's Delegated Administrator and request the Prequalification Processor role.

-Select the Initiate a Prequalification Application radio button and click the Next button to begin the process.
-Starting with Organization Information, move through the steps listed on the left side of the screen to upload Required Documents, provide Contacts and Submit your Prequalification Application.

-Note - If the Initiate a Prequalification Application radio button is not available, your organization may have already started a prequalification application and could even be prequalified.
+Review the instructions and basic information provided onscreen. - Note If either of the above referenced tiles are not viewable, you may be experiencing a role issue.
+Contact your organization's Delegated Administrator and request the Prequalification Processor role. - Select the Initiate a Prequalification Application radio button and click the Next button to begin the process.
+Starting with Organization Information, move through the steps listed on the left side of the screen to upload Required Documents, provide Contacts and Submit your Prequalification Application. - Note If the Initiate a Prequalification Application radio button is not available, your organization may have already started a prequalification application and could even be prequalified.
 Click on the Version History Link to review your organization's prequalification status.
-If you are not currently prequalified, or your prequalification expires prior to the due date of this RFA, you will need to choose Collaborate on or Update your application.

-System generated email notifications will be sent to the contact(s) listed in the Contacts section when the prequalification application is Submitted, Approved, or returned by the State for more information.
-If additional information is requested, be certain to respond timely and resubmit your application accordingly.

-Note: New York State reserves 5-10 business days from the receipt of complete Prequalification applications to conduct its review.
+If you are not currently prequalified, or your prequalification expires prior to the due date of this RFA, you will need to choose Collaborate on or Update your application. - System generated email notifications will be sent to the contact(s) listed in the Contacts section when the prequalification application is Submitted, Approved, or returned by the State for more information.
+If additional information is requested, be certain to respond timely and resubmit your application accordingly. - Note: New York State reserves 5-10 business days from the receipt of complete Prequalification applications to conduct its review.
 If supplementary information or updates are required, review times will be longer.
 Due to the length of time this process could take to complete, it is advised that nonprofits Prequalify as soon as possible.
 Failure to successfully complete the Prequalification process early enough may result in a grant application being disqualified.

+Please note that all responses/applications/submissions to this RFP must be submitted through the Statewide Financial System (SFS).
+No mailed, delivered or emailed submissions will be accepted.
+OMH strongly recommends that applicants plan accordingly and allow themselves enough time to appropriately complete and submit by the due date and time of this RFP.

+When providing uploads in response to any of the questions posed (other than the Fiscal/Budget component), please upload only PDF versions of those documents.
+When saving these files before uploading, with the exception of an underscore, please do not use any special characters in the file name, letters only should be used.
+All attachments required with the proposal must be combined into the proposal template PDF and clearly labeled.

+Specific questions about SFS should be referred to the SFS Help Desk at helpdesk@sfs.ny.gov.